 - more information that you need to know about wildlife.

 “What I like about photographs is that they capture a moment that’s gone forever, impossible to reproduce.”Karl Lagerfeld

 Table of contents

-- Is wildlife photography a good career to begin with?
+- Is wildlife photography a good career?

 - Research your wildlife subject